vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ### Network Recommendations

-The key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with NSX Data Center Networking are as follows:
+The key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with NSX-T Data Center Networking are as follows:

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | --- | --- | --- | --- |